V5 User GuideLast Updated: 8/8/2025

 Decile Performance

 The decile performance graphs give you stats on the best (most engaged) 10% of the subscriber list, all the way down to the worst (least engaged) 10% of the subscriber list.
 Deciles consist of those who are subscribed to the subscriber list, split into ten equal deciles (100% ÷ 10).
-When broken down, each decile is split using it's key performing metrics such as engagement metrics and conversion metrics.
+When broken down, each decile is split using its key performing metrics such as engagement metrics and conversion metrics.
 These are represented in the graph below.

 Decile Performance

 The charts at the bottom show how each combination performed across the engagement deciles of those who received sends using the subscriber list.
-To decline on the left, bottom on the right.

 You can use these deciles in future sends using target expressions.
 Say for example you would like to target the first 4 deciles (40%) in the subscriber list (e.g. subscriber list ID 123) in terms of engagement.
 You could use the following target expression in a new activity for a send target: